 - Email and Calendar Management

 How do you get started?
 If you already have the skills and confidence, you can start pitching clients today.
-If you need guidance on how to structure your business, where to find clients, and what to charge, the fastest and most comprehensive way to start freelancing is to take my favorite freelancing course: Overwhelmed to Overbooked.
+If you need guidance on how to structure your business, where to find clients, and what to charge, the fastest and most comprehensive way to start freelancing is to focus on one of these incredible, step-by-step freelancing/virtual assistant training courses that will teach you everything you need to know.

 2. Become a PrepNow Tutor